Top in Wales and 6th in the UK for Aerospace Engineering National Student Survey 2019

-Specifically designed for anyone who may have already obtained an EASA Part-66 certification, relevant HND, or equivalent qualification, this one year Aircraft Maintenance Engineering top-up course allows you to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year.
+Specifically designed for anyone who may have already obtained an appropriate EASA Part-66 certification or a relevant HND, or equivalent qualification, this top-up course allows you to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year.

 It has been designed in consultation with industry professionals and is continually reviewed to ensure it meets the current professional demands of the aerospace industry.
 This course is also available at our Dubai campus.

-You will begin your studies in September and you’ll initially undertake three introductory modules to get you up to speed with course content (equivalent to the final year of a full bachelors degree).
+You will begin your studies in September and initially, undertake three introductory modules to get you up to speed with course content prior to progressing to the final year of the bachelors degree.
+The introductory modules are: